robotics-trail/foci/README.md

 ## Installation
-1. Obtain an HSL Licence for a linear solver (`ma27`/ `ma57`), download the corresponding files, rename the extracted folder to `coinhsl` and move it to the root directory in this repository.
+1. Obtain a [HSL Licence](https://www.hsl.rl.ac.uk) for a linear solver (`ma27`/ `ma57`), download the corresponding files, rename the extracted folder to `coinhsl` and move it to the root directory in this repository.
 2. `docker build -t rsl/foci .` to build the provided docker container.
 3. `docker run -it -v .:/workspace --gpus all -p 127.0.0.1:8080:8080 rsl/foci` to run and attach to the container.
 4. `pip install -e .` to install the `foci` in the docker container.